Absolventa/emarsys-rb/README.md

 Must-known facts about the Emarsys API:

 * Emarsys uses internal IDs as field identifiers.
 E.g. 'email' is mapped to the value 3.
-This Gem tries to work around this by letting you specify a field mapping constant.
+This gem tries to work around this by letting you specify a field mapping constant.
-* certain methods require the specification of a key-field, e.g. the email (internally a 3 again).
+* certain methods require the specification of a key-field, e.g. the email (internally refered to as '3' again).
 * Return values differ from method to method due to the way the Emarsys API is implemented.
 Thus, a Hash as a return value or an Array of Hashes was choosen as the global return object.
 Basically it is a parsed JSON response.
-* Please refer to the Emarsys API documentation for detailed information on parameters or return values.
-They can be quite confusing.
+* Please refer to the Emarsys API documentation for detailed information on parameters, return values or error codes.

 ## Configuration and Setup
 ### Authentication